 Another important strategy to use when major news is to wait.
 In fact, unless one has a lot of experience as a trader, it is usually advised to avoid trading during the time when data is coming out.

 For equity traders, the earnings calendar can be an important tool to speculate.
 For instance, if financial institutions such as Morgan Stanley, JP Morgan, and Citi released weak reports, then it would be a good idea to speculate that Bank of America’s results will be weak too and short it before the earnings.

 The good thing about the calendar is that it tells you about what to expect.
 However, there are other news that you don’t expect.
-For example, when there is a major earthquake, there are usually impacts to the markets (or something like Hurricane Harvey).
+For example, when there is a major earthquake, there are usually impacts to the markets (or other exceptional events).
 It is worse because no one can accurately predict when an earthquake will take place.